- Game Information

 Lighting and Starting an Episode

 Light Start Episode by shooting the left and right ramps, then shoot the pizza parlor to start the episode.
-Each episode has an insert on the playfield that flashes when it is the next one to start, and this insert can be changed via the Dimension X standup targets (left target goes up the list on the display, right target goes down the list).
+Each episode has an insert on the playfield that flashes when it is the next one to start, and this insert can be changed via the Dimension X standup targets (left target goes up the icon list on the display’s far-right column, and the right target goes down the list).
 Starting an episode re-enables the LAIR and APRIL targets if they are locked out (cycling the letter inserts), and completing an episode adds a specific perk to the Team-Up Multiball mini-wizard mode.

 - Start 2 episodes: lights an extra ball